alba1735/tRNAgraph/README.md

 * `--heatgrp` is the observation to use for grouping the heatmap plots.
 If no observation is provided, the heatmap plots will be grouped by sample group.
 * `--heatrt` is the read type to use for the heatmap plots.
 By default, the heatmap plots will be generated using the total unique normalized reads.
 * `--heatcutoff` is the cutoff for reads to include in the heatmap plots.
 By default, the heatmap plots will discard anything with less than 80 reads.
+* `--heatbound` is the range to bound the heatmap plots.
+By default, the heatmap plots will be bounded by the top 25 and the bottom 25 values in the data for each comparative column.

 #### PCA